Southwest vs Spirit 2026

 Does Southwest or Spirit have more legroom?

-Southwest rolled out assigned seating in January 2026, reconfiguring its 737-700 and 737 MAX 8 fleet in the process.
-Standard and Preferred seats pitch at 31 inches.
-Extra Legroom seats on 737-800 and MAX 8 aircraft pitch at 34 inches.
-On older 737-700s (which have 40 Extra Legroom seats), pitch reaches 36 inches.
-Seat width runs approximately 17.8 to 18 inches.
+Southwest rolled out assigned seating on January 27, 2026, reconfiguring its 737-700 and 737 MAX 8 fleet in the process.
+Standard and Preferred seats pitch at 31 inches (79 cm).
+Extra Legroom seats on 737-800 and MAX 8 aircraft pitch at 34 inches (86 cm).
+On older 737-700s, Extra Legroom adds up to five inches over Standard, reaching 36 inches (91 cm).
+Seat width runs approximately 17.8 to 18 inches (45 to 46 cm).

 Spirit First was an interesting product in a vacuum.
-At the right price, 36 inches with a 2x2 layout beat most domestic premium economy cabins.
+At the right price, 36 inches (91 cm) with a 2x2 layout beat most domestic premium economy cabins.
 The catch is now decisive: Spirit ceased all operations on May 2, 2026, so Spirit First is no longer bookable on any route.
 Travelers who valued that low-cost wide seat have to look to a different carrier’s premium economy or extra-legroom product.

 Wi-Fi.
 Southwest made onboard Wi-Fi free in late 2025 and is deploying Starlink starting summer 2026, free for Rapid Rewards members, with 300-plus aircraft by year end.
 Spirit charged $5.99 to $7.99 per flight, and not all Spirit aircraft had Wi-Fi at all.